galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 No one wants to start a new business or project with old or deprecated technology, and everybody tries to choose current bleeding edge technologies that the team knows how to use.

-Consider we are building our new startup back to 2005.
-Our app does a lot of cool things, one of them is to show a list of heroes, like the following:
+Let’s say that we are building our new startup back in 2005.
+Our app does a lot of cool things.
+One of them is to show a list of heroes that looks like this:

 ![Heroes list](/assets/heroes-list.png "Heroes list")

 _**Server rendering**_

-At that time PHP was the one, and we can render our pages on the server easily, so this was our choice to start our new promising project.
+At that time, PHP was the technology to build your website with.
+We can render our pages on the server easily, so this is our choice to start our new promising project.

 Considering `$heroes` is coming from a database, the following code is iterating on them and generating the output as HTML that is going to be returned to the browser.